Trade Promotion Authority

 - U.S.-Singapore FTA

-Financially, this translates to the removal of billions of dollars in tariffs for U.S. exports.
+Financially, these free trade agreements translate into the removal of billions of dollars in tariffs and non-tariff barriers for U.S. exports.

 Free Trade Agreements